hirosystems/docs/docs/explorer/how-to-guides/build-explorer.md

 ---
-Title: Build Explorer
+Title: Build Stacks Explorer
 ---

-# Build Explorer
+# Build Stacks Explorer

-After installing and configuring your environment, you can run Explorer locally if you wish by running the followning `pnpm` command:
+After installing and configuring your environment, you can run the Stacks Explorer locally if you wish by running the followning `pnpm` command:

 `pnpm dev`

 ## Building for Production

-You may also build a production version of Explorer.
+You may also build a production version of the Stacks Explorer.
 Simply run the following command:

 `pnpm build`